lottpaul/GettingStartedBioinformatics/Appendix_L_Initial_Project_Backup/4_Dealing_with_Psomagen_Fastq.md

 2. In a text editor, replace the newline character `\n`, with the following:

+Make certain that the replace string ends with a space

 ```
 \npython /share/carvajal-archive/PACKAGES/common-repositories/python/scripts/dna_seq/ValidateFastqReadGroups.py --output_directory RG_Checked -fastq
 ```